KapilProGit/procentris-project/README.md

 # procentris-project
-This is a rep for procentris-project
+This is a repo for procentris-project